Everyone wants to save a buck. But in our pursuit of savings, there are some areas where we shouldn’t skimp.

 Again, Consumer Reports has reviews available to members.
 Yes, some of these are expensive, but if they save your child’s life, they’re worth it.

-However, do NOT buy a secondhand car seat or booster.
+Whatever you do, never buy a secondhand car seat or booster.
 If it’s been in a crash, its integrity could be compromised.
-In addition, an old car seat could be expired.
+In addition, an old car seat could have passed its expiration date.
 After years of sitting in the sun or freezing in the winter, the plastic may be degraded or the seat may be so old that it no longer meets current safety standards.

-We’ll stick with the kid theme for a moment.
-Cheap toys are, well, cheap.
-They don’t always work right, and they seem to break easily.
-Then you end up with a frustrated child and more junk to declutter later.
+Cheap toys don’t always work right, and they seem to break easily.
+Then, you end up with a frustrated child and more junk to declutter later.

 5. Big-ticket electronics